 Music instruction takes place in historic Presser Hall, where classrooms, studios, and rehearsal spaces are furnished with fine instruments and electronic equipment.
 Extensive renovations have transformed Presser Hall into a state-of-the-art music facility as well as an inviting space for study and relaxation.
-The department of music is committed to becoming an all-Steinway institution and has begun to purchase new Steinway pianos.
+Hollins was named one of just a few "All-Steinway Schools" in Virginia following the arrival of seven instruments designed by the company regarded as the world's finest piano maker.
 The Rath Library and Listening Center contains over 15,000 discs, scores, and books for reference and study.

 (photo, left to right): Andy Lyford, piano technician; Cara Modisett, guest artist; Melia Garber, piano faculty & HAM (Hollins Academy of Music instructor); Barbara Mackin, piano faculty & HAM; Kerry Morgiewicz, HAM and concert choir accompanist; Judith Cline, voice faculty and chair of the music department; Jeff Kresge, trumpet faculty